Timinator2000/Algorithm_X/09 - advanced techniques/05 - reduce_.md

 <BR>

-As promised, here is my status in regard to solving all Sudoku puzzles with logic alone.
+As promised, here is where I am at in solving all Sudoku puzzles with logic alone.
 No guessing.
 No backtracking.

 | Puzzle | Results                                |
 |:--|:------------------------------------------------------------------|